VeltonDSouza/Classification-of-IRIS-Flowers/README.md

 # Classification-of-IRIS-Flowers
-Classifying IRIS flowers based on the length and width of the flower petals.
+1. Classifying IRIS flowers based on the length and width of the flower petals.
+2. The model was trained using Sklearn Model.
+3. K Nearest Neighbour Algorithm was used to predict the output (type of flower).